gkemmey/gray_matter/_posts/2019-08-02-how-i-added-stripe-to-skilltree-the-hard-way.md

 We turn the default Rails ajax submitting functionality off, so we can handle the submitting manually.
 And to do that we attach a [stimulus](https://github.com/stimulusjs/stimulus) controller to the form, with an action that'll run when the form is submitted.

->Explaining stimulus is beyond the scope of this, but essentially, it is a framework for organizing your JavaScript and attaching functionality through data attributes.
+>Explaining stimulus is beyond the scope of this post, but essentially, it is a framework for organizing your JavaScript and attaching functionality through data attributes.
 It's nothing you couldn't do yourself with `$(document).on`, but removes a lot of the boilerplate and enforces some conventions.
 Plus, it works fantastically with [turbolinks](https://github.com/turbolinks/turbolinks).

 All you gotta know is when this form is submitted, the `handleSubmit` function on the stimulus controller will be run.